Zerubbabel: Nehemiah

 The reference to Zerubbabel in the Book of Nehemiah is rather brief.
 The author of the Book of Nehemiah only refers to Zerubbabel in passing when the author states that: "These are the priests and the Levites which came back with Zerubbabel son of Shealtiel and with Jeshua" (Neh.
 12:1).
-The Book of Nehemiah provides no new information regarding Zerubbabel; however, Nehemiah seems to have replaced Zerubbabel as governor (Neh.
-5:14).
+The Book of Nehemiah provides no new information regarding Zerubbabel; however, Nehemiah came to Jeruzalem around 444 BC, almost a century later than Zerubbabel, so that is not so surprising.

 1st Chronicles

 The mention of Zerubbabel in 1 Chronicles only states Zerubbabel and his lineage and descendants.
-This passage states:
+The Masoretic Text of the passage states:

-"The sons of Pedaiah: Zerubbabel and Shimei.
-The sons of Zerubbabel: Meshullam and Hannaniah; they had a sister Shelomith.
-There were five others: Hashubah, Ohel, Berechiah, Hasadiah, and Jushab-hesed" (1 Chronicles 3:19).

-Unlike the passages in Nehemiah, Haggai, and Ezra, 1 Chronicles appears to state that Zerubbabel is not the son of Shealtiel, but rather the son of Pedaiah.
-For a further explanation of this contradiction please see the section on Zerubbabel and his family.
+Unlike the passages in Nehemiah, Haggai, and Ezra, the Masoretic text of 1 Chronicles appears to state that Zerubbabel is not the son of Shealtiel, but rather the son of Pedaiah.
+However, in the Septuagint text of 1 Chronicles, Zerubbabel is said to be the son of Shealtiel, in agreement with all other accounts.